PintoGideon/notes/CSS/Styling Navigations.md

 ```
 ![nav](https://user-images.githubusercontent.com/15992276/59135859-93b3cf80-894e-11e9-91d4-dce564a59aee.JPG)

-Here you the li will behave as an inline element but also give you
+Here the li will behave as an inline element but also give you
 the ability to set margin and padding to it.

 ### Styling the logo